Review workflows

 Setting up a review workflow

-To set up a review workflow, you must consider the Pages to review and Pages to archive sections, which are explained below.
+To set up a review workflow, enable the Review and Archiving sections.
+This activates the page statuses REVIEW REQUIRED and ARCHIVABLE and adds review and archiving features to the workflow, which are explained below.

 Selecting Fixed interval means that pages will get marked for review if their last review is longer ago than the number of days specified in the field Days without review.